Knowledge

 Shooting at the right distance will also come in handy to be a pro in archery.

-If it is the first time you shoot, you may want to inquire from expert anchors on the best distance to practice your shots.
+If it’s the first time you shoot, you may want to inquire from expert anchors on the best distance to practice your shots.

 During the initial stages, you can try shooting from five yards.